pabloernesto/passport-appointments/README.md

 # Technical notes
 We're building this in Node.js v18.16.0 LTS so we can share code between front and backend, should we need to.

+Start the project with `node run start`.

-SQLite for the database.
+SQLite3 for the database via the `sqlite3` npm package.

 nginx?

-Start the project with `node myproject`?